incepter/how-react-works/packages/howreactworks/docs/intro.md

 ## Motivations

-Well, the react codebase is surely intimidating and you will be overwhelmed each time you visit it.
-I struggled years trying to understand it a little, and I am still very far from that.
+The React codebase is surely intimidating, and you will be overwhelmed each time you visit it.

-This project would explain all the needed pieces to be comfortable with react's codebase, not an easy task, but let's dream big and get going.
+This project would explain all the needed pieces to be comfortable with React codebase, not an easy task, but let's dream big and get going.

 ## Audience and requirements